Academy

 HOW TO PREPARE

-Both the Austin Police Department Regular Academy and Transitional Officer Program are extremely physically and mentally challenging and should not be underestimated.
+The Austin Police Department’s Regular Academy is extremely physically and mentally challenging and should not be underestimated.
 Cadets engage in classroom instruction, work on projects, conduct physical training, skills training, and take a number of exams throughout the duration of the academy.
 The number one reason we see cadets fail is because they were not properly prepared mentally, physically, or sometimes even emotionally for the intensity of this long-term training.
 Read through some of our tips below to make sure you’re well prepared for this rewarding commitment.
 We want to see you succeed!

 - Read More